angeldzzz23/CourseAppServerApp/README.md

+**Additions/Bugs**

-Didnt do getPostersPosts to be able to complete the filtering functionality.
+Didnt get to finish getPostersPosts to be able to complete the filtering functionality.